-Bank of Commerce has several deposit products like savings accounts, checking accounts, money market accounts and CDs that provide you with many options to manage your money.
-Bank of Commerce does not have the best savings rate, which means you should think about taking a look elsewhere for banks that deliver more return for your money.
+Bank of Commerce has several deposit products like savings accounts, checking accounts, money market accounts and CDs to give you many options to manage your money.
+Bank of Commerce does not have the best savings rate, which means you should think about other options for banks that deliver more return for your money.
 CDs can be a terrific option to achieve higher returns, but there are limitations to accessing your money.
 Bank of Commerce's CD rates are fair compared to the average U.S. bank.Back to Overview

 Find a Bank of Commerce Near Me

 Bank of Commerce has seven branches in the U.S.Back to Overview